Itvisors/mendix-NativeCustomScrollView/README.md

 ## Section
 - Add items in the section list
 - Make sure each item has a unique ID.
 Using an enumeration value prevents hardcoding the IDs in the logic.
 Use the `toString` expression function to get the enumeration key.
-- Configure the Scroll to section attribute to scroll to a specific item.
+- Configure the Scroll to section attribute to scroll to a specific item
-- Content placed in the basic content drop zone will be rendered as well.
+- Content placed in the basic content drop zone will be rendered as well
+- Optionally configure pull to refresh, vertical scroll direction only

 ## Issues, suggestions and feature requests
 [link to GitHub issues](https://github.com/Itvisors/mendix-NativeCustomScrollView/issues)